Connect with us

 The top 10 richest clubs on the planet are all based in Europe and ply their trade in the five most important leagues on the continent.

-Real Madrid’s success at home and abroad has cemented their status as the world’s most valuable football team ahead of Barcelona.
+Real Madrid’s success at home and abroad has cemented their status as the world’s most valuable football team ahead of Manchester United.

 Investment firm Sixth Street have teamed up with premium experiences company Legends on a 20-year venture to work on projects at the Bernabeu Stadium.

-Barcelona are just behind their La Liga rivals on the football rich list, despite suffering some well-documented financial issues over the past couple of years.
+Manchester United are just behind Madrid on the football rich list, despite suffering some well-documented issues on and off the pitch in recent years.

-The presence of five Premier League clubs in the top 10 highlights the English top flight’s overall position of wealth when compared with other European leagues.
+The presence of six Premier League clubs in the top 10 highlights the English top flight’s overall position of wealth when compared with other European leagues.

-The recent $3.1bn paid by a group led by Todd Boehly and Clearlake Capital to acquire Chelsea perfectly demonstrates the global appeal of the EPL.
+The $3.1bn paid by a group led by Todd Boehly and Clearlake Capital to acquire Chelsea perfectly demonstrates the global appeal of the English top flight.

 With broadcasters and sponsors continuing to fight to grab a piece of the pie, the Premier League should remain the dominant presence in the top 10 rich list for many years to come.